Dracaena fragrans 'Massangeana'

 Stem Cuttings (Easy)

-Repot every three years in the spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every three years in the spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+If your specimen lives in a shady area of the home, you can use a 'Cactus & Succulent' labelled potting mix to increase drainage and reduce the risk of over-watering.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 Add a thin layer of small grit in the pot's base and the lower portion of the new compost to improve drainage & downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 This plant is classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly - acquire medical assistance for further information.